PahaQue Cottonwood LT Review

 With 100 sq ft of floor space and a max height of 8 feet, the Cottonwood Lt offers the most space out of the other beach tents tested.
 With enough room for a family of 4-6, this tent can keep your crew out of the sun, as well as protect from the occasional light rain.
 The sides are all the same height, approximately 5'8", so some members of the family may have to dip their heads in order to get in, but once inside, there's plenty of headspace.
 The fanned out legs offer a bit more shade, but unless the sun is directly overhead, not all of the 100 square feet will be shaded.
-Similar to the Big Agnes Three Forks Shelter, PahaQue offers purchasable side walls for an additional $29, which provide increased sun and wind protection.
+PahaQue offers purchasable sidewalls for additional cash, which provide increased sun and wind protection.

 Ease of Setup